rdlauer/articles/blues/wifi-intro/Introducing the Wi-Fi Notecard.md

 While there is no shortage of Wi-Fi modules available for IoT developers, the Wi-Fi Notecard differentiates itself in five key ways:

-### It's Swappable with the Cellular Notecard
+### It's swappable with the Cellular Notecard

 If you're working on an IoT deployment that has mixed access to Wi-Fi and cellular, the Wi-Fi Notecard is fully hardware-interchangeable with the Cellular Notecard on any Notecarrier.
-This allows you to use different connectivity methods on the same PCB design.
+This allows you to use different connectivity methods on the same PCB design with the same antennas.

 ![wi-fi notecard dimensions](notecard_wifi_measurements.png)

-### It Maintains Notecard API Compatibility
+### It maintains Notecard API compatibility

 Building off of the "swappable" nature of the Wi-Fi Notecard, you can continue to use the same [Notecard APIs](https://dev.blues.io/reference/notecard-api/introduction/) you've been using with the Cellular Notecard (the exception being any Wi-Fi or cellular/GPS-specific requests and responses!).